 Evidence in support and in opposition to the modification of a covenant

-A good planning report will also identify land within the parent title that has been varied since the time of the original subdivision, whether this is by order of the Court, planning permission or simply a breach that has gone unchallenged.
+It should also identify land within the parent title that has been varied since the time of the original subdivision, whether this is by order of the Court, planning permission or simply a breach that has gone unchallenged.
 Evidence demonstrating how that change has occurred, should be annexed to the planning report when available.
 Often this will be the pivotal evidence in the hearing and it must be done with precision.

 Applicants are sometimes keen to lodge the application without planning evidence to save costs or time, but this risks the application being dismissed for being improperly supported.
-Certainly, the planning evidence should be before the Court at or before the first return of the application.
+Any planning evidence should be before the Court at or before the first return of the application.

 In some cases, lay evidence may be sufficient, at least in opposition to a modification or removal application.
 For instance, in Gardencity v Grech, the defendants were successful despite the absence of any expert evidence, for the Court found the plaintiff had failed to prove the absence of substantial injury.
 Evidence from the defendants in that case can be found here, here and here.
 An example of an expert report in support of an application to oppose a modification can be found here.